 • check the box for a 4- 5 page paper on your form

 If this information is not included, your enrollment will not be approved.
-At the end of every semester, have your mentor forward your paper to the DUS and confirm the hours you worked within 10 days of the last day of classes for fall and spring semesters (note for intersession and summer the deadlines vary).
+At the end of every semester, you will upload your research paper with your PI’s signature to Canvas.
+It is due 10 days after the last day of class.

 How do I write the research paper?